Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Martin M. Ellen - Dr Pepper Snapple Group, Inc.

-Yeah, Ali, I'm not – and the other thing I'll add and we didn't (60:52) guys can get it from either Nielsen or our IRIs is velocities.
+Yeah, Ali, I'm not – and the other thing I'll add and we didn't, and I'm sure you guys can get it from either Nielsen or our IRI is velocities.
 I mean, if you look at the velocities and the growth in velocity, it's like 50% or 60% growth.
 So this stuff is turning which supports the high level of repeat purchasing and I'm sure you guys can get that data off of those services because we get it.
 I'll go back to channels again.
 It's – let's go back to Q1.
 Again, club was up 163%, between our packaged beverage business which delivered into December and the fact that we didn't own the rest of the biz.
 We were just out of that in the first quarter.
 We did not necessarily have that timing well planned in our initial guidance.

 We – the other channels in the quarter, up 43% and pretty consistent growth, convenience is all opportunity.
 The trial repeat that I quoted was principally for the base product, but there's no reason to believe it's not everything – all the initial data we've seen on the innovation, particularly on Bubbles which is going to get a lot of emphasis shows it to be strong.
 And as I said, Bubbles needs to be repositioned into the sparkling water category.
 It's been – that smaller can has been like priced along with the base product in the enhanced water section.
 There is an element of change in merchandising strategy here that we think is really important for that SKU, for that product.